Disclosure: I may earn a small commission from the companies or products mentioned in this post.

-Just a 3-minute walk away from High Street Kensington tube station stands Sticky Fingers, the rock-themed American diner owned by Rolling Stones bassist Bill Wyman.
+Just a 3-minute walk away from High Street Kensington tube station sits Sticky Fingers, London’s rock-themed American diner owned by Rolling Stones bassist Bill Wyman.

-The restaurant has a fun yet chilled out atmosphere.
-With its red booths, Rock ‘n’ Roll memorabilia coving the walls and classic rock music on the speakers, Sticky Fingers has the feel of an old-school American diner.
+Sticky Fingers has a fun and extremely chilled out atmosphere.
+With its red booths, Rock ‘n’ Roll memorabilia coving the walls and classic rock music on the speakers, Sticky Fingers has the feel of a real old-school American diner.
 I would describe it as a more authentic and less touristy version of the Hard Rock Cafe, so if you enjoy the Hard Rock experience you’d definitely like it here.

 I shared cheesy nachos to start (£10 for a portion for 2) then a combo plate of ribs and bbq chicken wings with a side of sweet potato fries for main (£17 – shared between 2), washed down by 2 Lemon Tree cocktails (£4 each).
 Considering how full, and slightly tipsy, I felt when leaving, it turned out to be a pretty cheap evening.

 Reading previous reviews I saw that a few people had complained that the restaurant’s menu was rather simple, however, I would say this is one of the great things about Sticky Fingers.
 This is not a place you come to for a wide selection of unusual or unique gourmet dishes, this is somewhere you come to for a simple but tasty and filling meal.

 With the delicious food, large portion sizes and decent prices, Sticky Fingers offers I didn’t find the simple menu an issue.
 What more could you need in a place like this than burgers, hot dogs, ribs, wings and salads?
 Plus I wouldn’t call the 15 side dishes you have to choose from simple.